elpollouk/Itokawa/docs/guides/raspberrypi.md

 npm start
 ```

-You should now be able to connect to your Raspberry Pi via the URL displayed in the outpu, e.g. [http://itokawa:8080](http://itokawa:8080).
+You should now be able to connect to your Raspberry Pi via the URL displayed in the output, e.g. [http://itokawa:8080](http://itokawa:8080).
 You can verify that the command station has been detected correctly by viewing the details in the about screen.

 ### Enable Auto-Start (optional)